KeapArchive/gradle-build-version-plugin/README.md

 buildVersion {
     releaseTagPattern = "^release-(\\d+\\.\\d+\\.\\d)"
+    releaseTagIfNone = "release-0.0.0"
     matchGroup = "\$1"
     versionSplitter = "."
-    snapShotQuantifier = "-SNAPSHOT"
+    snapshotSuffix = "-SNAPSHOT"
+    releaseSuffix = ""
 }

 version = buildVersion.version

-...
 ```

 * `releaseTagPattern` a regexp pattern to match the annotated release tags in your repo.
 Make sure the version number part of tag
 matches in a group ().
+* `releaseTagIfNone` the plugin will use this as the previous release version when no release tag is found in the repo
 * `matchGroup` the identifier of the group that matches the version number part of the tag.
 * `versionSplitter` a string to use to split the version number part of the tag.
 Must split it to return integers.
-* `snapShotQuantifier` a string to add to the end of the returned version number to identify a snapshot build.
+* `snapshotSuffix` a string to add to the end of the returned version number to identify a snapshot build.
+* `releaseSuffix` a string to add to the end of the returned version number to identify a release build.

 You can also set `isRelease` (boolean) in the buildVersion closure but it is most likely to be useful to set this by passing a System property
  on the command line: